justono1/20fathoms/wp-content/plugins/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

-= 4.1.8 - 2018-07-19 =
+= 4.1.12 - 2018-10-19 =
-* Fix - 3DS payment sometimes will create additional transaction in Stripe.
-* Fix - WC 2.6 with SEPA saved payment causing error on checkout.
+* Fix - Typo on notice banner.
-* Update - EPS logo.
+* Fix - On auth/capture scenario, error can occur when completing the order in backend.

 [See changelog for all versions](https://raw.githubusercontent.com/woothemes/woocommerce-gateway-stripe/master/changelog.txt).